Cost | Free. | |

 Tips

-- You can make changes to your Microsoft OneDrive folder while you are offline, and updates will be synced automatically once you are online again.
+- With the application installed, you can make changes to any files in your OneDrive folder while you are offline.
+The updates will be synced automatically once you are online again.

-- Green checkmark icons in your OneDrive folder indicate files you can work on offline.
+- Green checkmark icons in your OneDrive folder indicate files you can work with offline.
 Other Microsoft OneDrive status icons mean different things.

 Collaborate with others in Microsoft OneDrive